Our little guide to Salem

 October

-October is our busiest season, think the mall on black Friday.
+October is our busiest season, think the mall on black Friday times 10,000.
 On any given Saturday or Sunday we have over 100,000 visitors to our little seaside city.
 Restaurants will be full, hotels will be booked, parking will be nonexistent.
 It's busy, but it's FUN.
 The vibe is amazing and the people are wonderful.
 Just PLEASE, plan weeks or months ahead of time, and remember driving and parking will be difficult at best.
-Check out salem.org for the most up to date information, we can't wait to see you.
+GIVE YOURSELF PLENTY OF TIME to get to Salem before your tour or event.
+Check out salem.org ffor the most up to date information.
+We can't wait to see you.

 Parking

 Parking can be tough in a city this small.
-If you decide to drive in please give yourself enough time to find parking.
+If you decide to drive, please give yourself plenty of time to find parking.
+Traffic can be exceptionally bad so add hours to your commute no matter what your GPS is telling you.

 - We have several parking lots.